Relational transgression: Communicative responses to jealousy

 Jealousy can involve a wide range of communicative responses.
 These responses are based upon the individuals' goals and emotions.
 The most common of these responses are negative affect expression, integrative communication, and distributive communication.
 When people want to maintain their relationship, they use integrative communication and compensatory restoration.
 People who are fearful of losing their relationships typically use compensatory restoration.

 Conversely, people who are concerned with maintaining their self-esteem allege that they deny jealous feelings.
 When individuals are motivated to reduce uncertainty about their partner, they use integrative communication, surveillance, and rival contacts to seek additional information.
 Communicative responses to jealousy may help reduce uncertainty and restore self-esteem, but they may actually increase uncertainty and negatively impact relationships and self-esteem in some instances.
 The type of communicative response used is critical.

 For example, avoidance/denial may be used to protect one's self-esteem, but it may also result in increased uncertainty and relational dissatisfaction, if the jealous partner is left with lingering suspicions.
 Similarly, compensatory restoration may improve the relationship in some instances, but it may also communicate low self-esteem and desperation by the jealous individual.
 Distributive communication, which includes behaviors such as yelling and confrontation, may serve to vent negative emotion and retaliate by making the partner feel bad.
 This may exacerbate an already negative situation and make reconciliation less likely.

 Jealousy and relational satisfaction

-Jealousy is generally considered to be a relationship dysfunction, though it may have some positive relational properties.
-These positive properties can be attained through development of one's ability to manage jealousy in a productive way, so that the jealous individual shows care and concern without seeming overly fearful, aggressive, or possessive.
-Negative affect expression can be effective if used in conjunction with integrative communication.
-Compensatory restoration can be effective, but when used in excess, too much can make an individual seem desperate and too eager to please, which can have detrimental effects on the relationships.
+Jealousy is considered to be a relationship dysfunction, though it may have some positive relational properties.
+These positive properties can be achieved through one’s ability to manage their jealousy, showing concern and care without being aggressive.
+Negative emotions can be effective if expressed in conjunction with integrative communication.
+Compensatory restoration, or efforts made by the offender to restore the relationship, can be effective, yet should be exercised carefully, as too much can be detrimental to the relationship.